MLB can cut pay, lay off managers, coaches starting May 1 - WHIZ News

 Manfred’s intention to suspend the contracts was first reported by The Athletic.

-Atlanta, Boston and San Francisco are among the teams that have committed to paying full-time employees through May, and Miami has vowed to pay full-time baseball operations staff through the month.
+Atlanta, Boston, the Chicago White Sox, Cincinnati, the New York Yankees, Philadelphia and San Francisco are among the teams that have committed to paying full-time employees through May, and Miami will pay full-time baseball operations staff through the month.
+The Cubs will pay those on UECs and front-office staff through their May 29 paychecks.

 Major League Rule 3(i) requires that UECs must be signed by all managers, coaches, trainers and salaried scouts, and some teams include additional baseball operations staff.